 - Use the fuel shut-off valve to turn off the fuel supply.
 The fuel shut-off valve is typically located near the bottom of the fuel tank.
-You may find it under the seat on some zero turn lawn mowers.
+You may find it under the seat of some zero-turn lawn mowers.

-- Identify a section of fuel line to check and remove the end of the line furtherest from the fuel tank.
+- Identify a section of the fuel line to check and remove the end of the line furthest from the fuel tank.

 - Place the fuel line in a container to collect fuel as it flows out of the line.
 Make sure the container is placed lower than the fuel tank.
 Fuel can’t run uphill without the assistance of a fuel pump.